 The only option was to raise the price to persuade some commercial users to switchoff.
-The coloured chart on the right shows the energy contribution of the different sources over 24 hours up to 20.00 hrs on 5th November.
+The coloured chart shows the energy contribution of the different sources over 24 hours up to 20.00 hrs on 5th November.
 The small peak at 18.00 in the total demand, driven presumably by the mealtime domestic load, shows when some industrial consumers had to switch off – or be switched off.
 The grey chart shows the price on the same timescale.
 It rose precipitately from £25 to £30 per MWh all the way up to about £170 per MWh.
 That shows the near miss.
 If this price rise had not been sufficient to persuade enough users to disconnect, there would have been a break in supply for all.

 If society wants renewables and electric vehicles, this example shows how matching supply and demand will become impossible if the use of gas is excluded.
 An extra 40 GW of off-shore wind contributing only 10% on a day like 5th November would be quite ineffective.
 We conclude that if supplies are to be reliable enough new nuclear power will be needed in the 2040s to satisfy most of the demand.
 France already has about 58 GW.
 If we are to have electric cars and a hydrogen economy, we are going to need at least 60 GW of new nuclear.